projen/projen/docusaurus/docs/introduction/the-projen-workflow.md

 A directory does NOT need to be empty to run the `npx projen new` command and start a new project.
 However, it will overwrite any existing files that are managed by projen.
 Make sure you have all your changes committed before running `npx projen new`.

+Once you do this, a new git commit will be in your history that shows you all the changes that were made.
 :::

 If the directory is not empty, it will overwrite the contents of any files it assumes under its control.